ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 ## other methods for accounting for carbon

 The excellent [electricityMap](https://www.electricitymap.org/?page=map&solar=false&remote=true&wind=false) has a great figure showing different methods for accounting for carbon.
-This post focused on the carbon value of projects, so covers *consequential accounting*.
+This post focused on the carbon value of projects, so covers consequential accounting.

 ![Figure 3]({{ "/assets/avg_marginal/fig3.jpg"}})
 **Figure 3 - Comparison of carbon accounting methods [Tomorrow.com](http://www.tmrow.com/)**